What is SCYAP doing concerning COVID-19?

 MENTAL HEALTH SERVICES

-Many of our in-home therapy services are provided via our telehealth platform, as allowed by the South Carolina Medicaid Program.
-This is the safest method of service delivery and allows greater access for children and families in meeting with their therapist.
+Our in-home therapy services and clinic-based mental health services are generally provided in-person, face-to-face whenever safe and appropriate.
+However, these services may be provided via our telehealth platform when necessary, as allowed by the South Carolina Medicaid Program.
+At times during the COVID-19 pandemic, telehealth has been the safest method of service delivery and has allowed greater access for children and families in meeting with their therapist.

 GENERAL OFFICE STAFF

 All SCYAP offices are open and operating without interruption.
 Most SCYAP staff are primarily working in the office at this point.
 Within the SCYAP offices, SCYAP staff follow general safety precautions and protocols specifically implemented to limit the risk of COVID-19 exposure.

 This year, SCYAP will help more than 2,000 children, families and youth.
 We know COVID-19 has impacted each of these lives to varying degrees.
 We will continue to monitor developments and will adapt protocols to best meet the health needs of our children, families, youth, foster parents and staff.
 We are in this…together!